Prioritize your courses for admission to become a candidate in a Harvard Extension School degree program as soon as possible!

 Harvard Extension School Opportunities

-Upon your admission, you’ll be assigned a personal academic advisor who supports you until graduation.
-In addition, graduate students pursuing thesis projects and student-directed capstones are assigned a research advisor to help with their independent research projects.
+Upon your admission, the Bachelor of Liberal Arts (ALB) and Master of Liberal Arts (ALM) academic advising team will support you until graduation.
+In addition, graduate students pursuing thesis projects and student-directed capstones are assigned a research advisor to help design scholarly independent projects.

-To meet and schedule a time with your advisor, log in to the Degree Candidate portal, available via MyDCE, “AA/ALB Community”.
+To meet and schedule a time with your advisor, log in MyDCE, choose “AA/ALB Community” to access the Degree Candidate portal.
+Have a quick question?
+Email them via the portal as well.

 Also on the Degree Candidate portal, you’ll find your most up-to-date academic progress reports, which track your remaining degree requirements, GPA, and mandatory 5-year-degree-completion deadline (ALM candidates only).